eball0509/PRO390_Eavens_Capstone/README.md

 3. Select the cloned folder.
 4. Open the project and load the main scene from the `Assets` folder.
 5. Press **Play** to run the game in the editor.

+---

+### Full Build is OUT OF DATE | I will get that fixed and updated